AAIR Research

 Rheumatoid arthritis has several features that make it different from other kinds of arthritis (See "Features of Arthritis" below).
 For example, rheumatoid arthritis generally occurs in a symmetrical pattern, meaning that if one knee or hand is involved, the other one is also.
 The disease often affects the wrist joints and the finger joints closest to the hand.
 It can also affect other parts of the body besides the joints.
 In addition, people with rheumatoid arthritis may have fatigue, occasional fevers, and a general sense of not feeling well.

-The course of rheumatoid arthritis can range from mild to severe.
+The course of Rheumatoid Arthritis can range from mild to severe.
 In most cases it is chronic, meaning it lasts a long time—often a lifetime.
 For many people, periods of relatively mild disease activity are punctuated by flares, or times of heightened disease activity.
 In others, symptoms are constant.

 Features of Rheumatoid Arthritis